jeff-hykin/quik_config_python/README.md

 #run(*info.unused_args)
 ```

-### Example 1
+### Example 0

-Then run this in the command line:
+Using the python file and config file above

 ```shell
 python ./run.py
 ```

-Lets say these are the default config values:
+Running that will output:

 ```
 config: {
     "mode": "development",